 Fort Ilocandia Resort Hotel

-Nope, we didn’t stay here; we can’t afford it.
+Nope, we didn’t stay here — their rates was not within our budget range, we can’t afford it.
 It is a luxury resort just a few minutes ride from Malacañang of the North.
 At first I thought it was a museum because it looks vintage.
 We just surveyed the area.

 Sand Dunes at Paoay